dscnitrourkela/project-icecream/README.md

 - The web application allows you to customise your frames with wide-range of shapes and colors.
 - On completion of the frame, upload your profile picture.
-- Download the customised frame and feel free to share it with others.
+- Download the customised frame and share it with others.

 ## Built With